Paul’s experience of being a person with disability in the workforce hasn’t always been positive.

 Paul experiences anxiety and depression and was diagnosed with ADHD as a teenager and then with autism-spectrum disorder in his 30s.
-He’s been working as a Life Without Barriers Case Manager for an Adelaide-based homelessness outreach program for six months.
+He works at Life Without Barriers as a Community Rehabilitation Support Worker in the Housing and Accommodation Support Partnership Program.

 “The interesting thing is, since I’ve worked here, I’ve been a lot more open with co-workers than I have in past jobs.”